-The SA8000 e-learning module was developed earlier to improve our understanding of the SA8000 standard, its people focused management system, and to help answer questions.
-People are our most valuable asset and this standard and module are centered on our employees and how we treat them within the workplace.
-At sites with SA8000 certification in France, the Netherlands and the UK this module is part of the induction program for all employees.
+The SA8000 e-learning module was developed earlier to improve our understanding of the SA8000 standard, its people In 2021, in addition to new/updated content on product focused management system, and to help answer questions. knowledge in line with new collection introductions, we will focus on: People are our most valuable asset and this standard and module are centered on our employees and how we treat SALES SKILLS them within the workplace.
+At sites with SA8000 certification in France, the Netherlands and the UK this module is part of Sales skills matrices have been developed and will be the induction program for all employees. introduced and implemented into the sales organizations.